Distributed Precoding for Satellite-Terrestrial Integrated Networks Without Sharing CSIT: A Rate-Splitting Approach: Numerical Results

-{\textbf{Per $K_t^{\textnormal{int}}$ and $M$}}: Fig.\,\ref{ici_user} demonstrates the comparison of sum spectral efficiency per the number of TUs $K_t^{{\text{int}}}$ that experiences the interference from the LEO satellite.
-By increasing the radius of the LEO satellite coverage area to $500{\text{km}}$, $520{\text{km}}$, and $550{\text{km}}$, $K_t^{{\text{int}}}$ is set to increase from $1$ to $3$.
-We observe that our proposed STIN-GPI-Ins. method worsens by $7\%$, while other methods (SILNR Max, IUI-ICI Separation, SLNR Max) that do not use the RS strategy worsen by $28\%, 33\%$, and $39\%$, respectively.
-The rationale behind these gains lies in the RS strategy's capability to effectively mitigate ICI, making it robust against the increased ICI.
+{\textbf{Computation time}}: In Table~\ref{time_comparison}, we compare the computation time between the proposed STIN-GPI and CCCP \cite{Li:jsac:20} as a rough measure of complexity.
+As observed in Table~\ref{time_comparison}, the proposed STIN-GPI-Avg. only consumes $1 \sim 2\%$ computation time compared to CCCP.
+This complexity reduction is attained by the proposed GPI-based optimization algorithm, which does not rely on an off-the-shelf optimization toolbox such as CVX.

-To shed light on the performance in the large-scale antenna regime, we show the sum spectral efficiency per the number of the LEO satellite antennas in Fig.\,\ref{Tx_antenna}.
-The figure shows that proposed STIN-GPI-Avg. method outperforms the SILNR Max, IUI-ICI Separation and SLNR Max methods by around $16\%$, $22\%$ and $29\%$, respectively.
-Furthermore, the proposed STIN-GPI-Ins. method, which applies the reporting regime, achieves a performance gain of $8\%$.
-However, this gap gets smaller as the number of transmit antennas increases.
-This is due to the increasing spatial degrees-of-freedom resulting from a larger number of antennas, leading to enhanced overall throughput gains.
-Nevertheless, we observe that our proposed STIN-GPI methods outperform other methods that do not use RS strategy in all antenna regions; meaning that our method is suitable in massive MIMO systems.
+\textbf{Per $K_t^{\textnormal{int}}$ and CSIT accuracy $\tau p^{\textnormal{pi}}$}: Fig.\,\ref{ici_user} compares the sum spectral efficiency per the number of TUs $K_t^{{\text{int}}}$ that experiences the interference from the LEO satellite.
+We observe that, as $K_t^{{\text{int}}}$ increases, the proposed STIN-GPI-Ins. method decreases by $7\%$, while other methods (SILNR Max, IUI-ICI Separation, SLNR Max) decrease by $28\%, 33\%$, and $39\%$, respectively.
+The rationale behind this observation lies in capability of the RS strategy, that effectively mitigates the ICI, offering robustness against the increased ICI.